-Two sturdy wooden bunk beds with mattresses, a dining table, gas stove for cooking, wood stove for keeping the place warm, and plenty of matches, paper, kindling, and logs of varying sizes.
+Two sturdy wooden bunk beds with mattresses, a dining table, a gas stove for cooking, a wood stove for keeping the place warm, and plenty of matches, paper, kindling, and logs of varying sizes.

 As I was only staying for a night, I'd already decided to pack my meals, eliminating the need to turn on the propane gas and cook.
 That said, instructions were posted in the kitchen to do so.

 I'd been told there's a stream about 100 meters away for collecting water to purify.
 However, I figured it'd be easier to carry in my drinking water.

-Guests must take everything they bring with them out when they leave, so that meant carrying out the empty plastic bottles (and all trash) when I left.
+Guests must take everything they bring with them out when they leave, which means carrying out the empty plastic bottles (and all trash) when I go.

 I'd forgotten to bring a plastic bag for used toilet paper, but as it turned out, I didn't need any during my short stay.

 The Wood Stove: A Source of Warmth

-Instructions for starting a fire were posted as well, and as it was already 3 pm, I wanted excited to get one going.
+Instructions for starting a fire were posted as well, and as it was already 3 pm, I wanted to get one going.

 The sun goes down earlier in the mountains, and I also told myself if I had trouble, I'd still have time to hike back to the car.

 There's an art to keeping a wood stove going in a way that makes efficient use of the wood.
 It's based on how much air you allow in through the flue.

 I'm not sure how well I was doing, though.
 The stove had a voracious appetite for wood, and I found myself feeding it a new log or two every hour.

-By early evening, though, the windows were closed again as I was trying to preserve all the heat I could.
+By early evening, though, the windows were closed again as I tried to preserve all the heat I could.

 I spent the few hours of daylight that afternoon staring out at the fall foliage, taking photos, and enjoying the silence.